 Related: Heart Art Projects

-Play the video below to see my daughter at work on the winter tree painting pictured in this post.
-First, she beautifully shows how to draw a winter tree with black glue–at super speed with a bit of help from my editing-lol!
-Next, you can see her demonstrate how to use a flat wash watercolor brush correctly and watch her creative color blending and watercolor painting techniques.
+Play the video below to see my five-year-old daughter (at the time) at work on the winter tree painting idea shown in the photographs for this post.
+First, she beautifully shows how to draw a winter tree silhouette with black glue (at super speed, with some help from my editing).
+Next, she demonstrates how to use a flat-wash watercolor brush correctly.
+Watch her creative use of colors, how she blends and layers them, and other impressive watercolor painting techniques to produce a gorgeous outcome.

 Related: Watercolor Surprise Heart Art Painting Ideas

-Head on over to have a look at all of the other watercolor black glue resist art projects we have created for even more black glue and watercolor paint fun!
+Head over to see all the other watercolor and black-glue-resist art projects my daughter and I have created on this list below for even more black-glue-and-watercolor paint fun!

 - Black Glue Rose Watercolor Resist Art Project